Kapps/Corvus/README.md

 Open source XNA platformer.

-Features:
-- Fully playable platformer consisting of an arena mode and a small campaign mode.
+- Fully playable platformer consisting of an arena mode and a small campaign with multiple levels.
 - Contains many weapons, spells, and other various items.
-- Component entity system that allows parsing of files in order to create entities along with their components.
+- Has a component entity system that allows parsing of files in order to create entities along with their components without having to edit code.
 - Levels can be created and edited in the Tiled TMX format and loaded by the game.
-- Basic animation system.
+- Basic animation system for weapons and spells.